Food and Nutrition

 - USDA efforts have resulted in a significant reduction in trafficking-the exchange of SNAP benefits for cash-which was as high as 4% 15 years ago, down to just 1.3% today.

-- Over the past six fiscal years, FNS compliance analysts and investigators reviewed over 110,000 stores for compliance monitoring purposes.
+- Over the course of the Administration, FNS compliance analysts and investigators reviewed over 110,000 stores for compliance monitoring purposes.
 As a result, investigations were conducted on more than 39,000 stores nationwide to ensure program integrity.

 - USDA issued a new rule regarding excessive replacement cards (4 or more in 12 months), and that required States to at least send warning letters to recipients, but also permitted them to take further actions.
 These efforts have led to a 26 percent reduction in excessive card replacements nationwide in 2013 compared to 2012.